Kuliak languages: External

 Bender (1989) had classified the Kuliak languages within the Eastern Sudanic languages.
 Later, Bender (2000) revised this position by placing Kuliak as basal branch of Nilo-Saharan.
 Glottolog treats Kuliak as an independent language family and does not accept Nilo-Saharan as a valid language family.

+An early suggestion for Ik as a member of Afroasiatic was made by Archibald Tucker in the 1960s; this was criticized as weak and abandoned by the 1980s.

 Evolution

+The following sound correspondences are identified by Bernd Heine (1976), who proposes also corresponding Proto-Kuliak reconstructions.

+For other vowel correspondences, Heine reconstructs clusters of vowels: